lanwen/lanwen.github.io/content/posts/2021-03-01_jenkins-custom-pipeline-dsl.md

 ```

 > NOTE: As you can see - not that much changed compared to a naive Map-like solution, just with some syntax sugar it reads slightly better...
-> So if it's worth of maintaining a bunch of additional code for the DSL itself... not sure, but I like human-readable DSLs, and it's fun to develop them!
+> If it's worth of maintaining a bunch of additional code for the DSL itself... not sure, but I like human-readable DSLs, and it's fun to develop them!

 Following the mentioned article, code to support the DSL should be like bunch of configuration classes, wrapped with the
 DSL providers: